Resonances of compressible stars in precessing orbits around a spinning black hole: Affine model

 We introduce the rotation vector $\Omega_k$ and the vorticity vector $\Lambda_c$ such that $w_{ij}=\epsilon_{ijk}\Omega_k$ and $\lambda_{ab}=\epsilon_{abc}\Lambda_c$ where $\epsilon_{ijk}$ is the completely antisymmetric tensor.
 We can then decompose Eq.~\eqref{eq32} as

 where we suspended the summation convention, and assumed $i\neq j\neq k$.
 Using $b_i$, $\tilde A_{ij}$ is written as

 It is found that $\tilde A_{ij}$ is written in a form well-known in the incompressible case~\cite{chan69}.
-Equation~\eqref{eq33} corresponds to the evolution equation for the diagonal component of Eq.~\eqref{eq32} and Eq.~\eqref{eq34} to the off-diagonal ones.
+Equations~\eqref{eq33} and \eqref{eq34} correspond to the evolution equations for the diagonal and off-diagonal components of Eq.~\eqref{eq32}, respectively.
 Thus rewritten, we have similar equations to the ones of the Dirichlet problem as shown in~\cite{chan69}.